Box Icon

 (b) your user requirements don’t run afoul of the technical limitations of a microcell; then yes, a getting a microcell (also known as a femtocell) would be worth it.

-But if either (a) or (b) are not suitable for a microcell, then it clearly would NOT be worth it for you to get a microcell.
+But if either (a) or (b) do not apply, then it clearly would NOT be worth it for you to get a microcell.

-So to help you analyze your situation and evaluate suitability for a microcell, let’s review how microcells work and take a look at their technical limits.
+Analyzing your situation to evaluate your suitability for a microcell requires us to review how microcells work, including their technical limits.

-A microcell is essentially a low-power source of cell signal.
-When connected to a router it works with a broadband Internet connection to typically deliver cell coverage to between one and three rooms of your home.
-Some carriers even have their own microcells they offer like the AT&T Microcell.
+A microcell is essentially a low-power cell signal source.
+When connected to a router, a consumer-level microcell for personal use works with a broadband Internet connection.
+It can deliver cell coverage typically between one and three rooms of your home.
+Some carriers even offer their own microcells, such as the AT&T Microcell.

-Some enterprise-level microcells can provide a cell signal to an entire building.
+While these low-power models aren’t designed to provide broad coverage, there are enterprise-level microcells that can provide cell signal to an entire building.

-Cell traffic – voice and data – travels over your service provider’s network and gets delivered to the microcell by an Internet gateway.
-The microcell and your cell phone communicate directly, so signals from your phone are sent back to the Internet gateway.
+Cell traffic – voice and data – travels over your service provider’s network and is delivered to the microcell by an Internet gateway.
+The microcell then communicates directly with your phone, and signals from your phone are sent back to your provider’s network via the Internet gateway.

 Consumer-level microcells have a typical signal range of about 50 feet.
 Most can handle up to four or five simultaneous phone connections.
 Enterprise microcell models often support 12 or more connections simultaneously.

-A microcell’s big advantage over other cell-signal-boosting systems is its capability to create an indoor cell signal, even in places where there is no detectable ambient cell signal anywhere nearby.
+A microcell’s big advantage over other cell-signal-boosting systems is its capability of creating an indoor cell signal, even in places where there is no detectable ambient cell signal anywhere nearby.

-If your router, your Internet connection and the available network bandwidth aren’t up to the demands of your connected devices – including the microcell – you could find data services like streaming video are interrupted.
+If your router, your Internet connection and the available network bandwidth aren’t up to the demands of your connected devices – including the microcell – you could find services like streaming video or music are interrupted.
 This could also cause your cell phone calls to have poor audio quality.

 Another thing to keep in mind is that a microcell works for only one specific cell carrier – yours.
 If family members, roommates or visiting friends use a different carrier than you do, the microcell won’t do anything at all to boost their cell signal, even when they’re in range.

-A microcell also requires that phones must be logged in to the microcell in order to use the cell signal the microcell produces.
+A microcell also requires all devices to be logged into the microcell in order to use the cell signal it produces.
 Any phones not sync’d with the microcell – even those on the supported cell carrier’s network – are not allowed to use the boosted signal.

 Something else to remember – a microcell works indoors only.
 It can’t be used as a cell booster in a vehicle.

-In my opinion, here’s the biggest disadvantage to using a microcell in your home or office.
-If you happen to move out of microcell signal range, the device doesn’t always “pass-off” a connection to the cellular network seamlessly.
-Instead it may just drop your call.
+Perhaps the biggest disadvantage to using a microcell in your home or office is that if you happen to move out of microcell signal range, the device doesn’t always “pass-off” a connection to the cellular network seamlessly.
+Instead, it may just drop your call or video, or stop any message transmission in its tracks.

 Say you’re at home in the morning about to leave for work.
 Your boss phones your cell for a quick briefing on a meeting you and she are scheduled to attend as soon as you arrive at the office.

 Just then you hear a car horn and so you dash out to your carpool.
 As you go out the door, you leave microcell range.
-Here’s the critical question – Will the cellular network now accept the hand-off of your connection from the microcell?
+Here’s the critical question – will the cellular network now accept the hand-off of your connection from the microcell?
 Or will your boss’s call drop?
+There’s no way to know.

-To keep that connection, the microcell must pass the call over to the nearest cell tower.
+To keep you on the call, the microcell must pass the call over to the nearest cell tower.
 It may work just fine.
 Or the microcell and the tower may NOT work in concert, so the call drops.

 So back to our title question, “Is a microcell worth it?”

-Well, if your situation fits the circumstances we’ve described here, then absolutely yes, a microcell is worth it.
-If not, then you probably should avoid it.
+Well, if your situation fits the circumstances we’ve described above, then a microcell is might be worth it for you.
+If not, then you should probably avoid it.

 Recap